Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Advanced customizations

-Sign up for a free 15-day trial to see if Zoho CRM is right for you.
+Start your 15-day free trial to see if Zoho CRM is right for your business.

-#4 – Freshsales Review — The best CRM for sales teams
+#6 – Freshsales Review — The Best Off-the-Shelf CRM

-Unlike the other options on this list, Freshsales is specifically built for sales teams and lead management.
+Freshsales (formerly Freshworks CRM) is specifically built for sales teams and lead management.
 From cold leads to customers, Freshsales helps you make better relationships while saving time with automation.

-And Freshworks includes a built-in email and phone system to help simplify the process.
+And Freshsales includes a built-in email and phone system to help simplify the process.